Kapyia/KanvasBuddy/README.md

   </tr>
 </table>

-## New in version 0.4
+## New in version 0.4.1
-+ Configurability!
-You can now choose which dockers, sliders and buttons to appear on KB.
-This is done by editing the **config.ini** file in the script folder (it's just a text file).
-+ The previous point has enabled the addition of many different dockers, such as the Palette Docker, Tool Options and Onion Skins.
-+ Updated sliders that mimicks Krita's own "slider spinboxes".
-They're better featured, clearer, and more space efficient!
-+ Added a manual for the Python Plugins section of Krita's settings
++ This is mainly a small patch to ensure compatibility with newer versions of Krita.
+The developers patched a bug in the Krita API and KanvasBuddy follows suit!
++ Pinned Panel Mode: prevent KanvasBuddy from switching back to the main panel even if you click on Krita's canvas.
+Enable this by clicking the tiny thumbtack in the title bar.
+(Credit to nickgeneratorfailed over at Krita-Artists for the suggestion)

 ## Who is KanvasBuddy for?
 KB is best suited to someone who's already well-versed in Krita's shortcut commands.
 The plugin isn't meant to replace the entirety of Krita's UI, just the most essential features needed to be able to work in Canvas-Only mode.